You can make 100% Sprouted Whole Wheat Burger Buns that are light and fluffy!

 How does sprouting make the wheat better for you?

-- Naturally manufactures vitamin C, increases vitamin B, carotene levels, and minerals.
+- Sprouting naturally manufactures vitamin C and increases vitamin B, carotene levels, and minerals.

-- Makes digestion easier because sprouting initiates the digestion process, breaking down the complex sugars, and the vitamins and minerals more bio-available.
+- It makes digestion easier because sprouting initiates the digestion process, breaking down the complex sugars, and making the vitamins and minerals more bio-available.

 - Improves glycemia by lowering glucose response and increasing GLP-1 response.
 See Study.